 - Conduct key informant interviews with community members.

-Secondary data are widely available data collected by an external organization that may show there’s a need in your community.
+Secondary data are collected by an external organization and can help you determine if there’s a need in your community.
 Examples of secondary data include poverty statistics from the U.S. Census Bureau, teen birth rates from the Centers for Disease Control and Prevention, or the results from a community needs assessment your local hospital conducted.

 Helpful tip: If you’re going to need grant funds to support this program, be sure to also collect data that indicate how your community compares to other communities.
-You may have an identified need, but if you’re doing much better than other communities, you likely won’t be able to win grants from funders who fund at the state or national levels.
+You may have an identified need, but if you’re doing much better than other communities, it will be harder to win grants from funders who fund at the state or national levels.

-The second step in confirming the need is to determine if there’s another organization(s) already working to address this need.
+The second step to confirm the need for your new program is to determine if there are other organizations in your community that address the same need.
 If so, meet with them to discuss their approach and possible collaboration.
-The last thing you want to do is duplicate efforts if it’s not necessary.
+The last thing you want to do is duplicate efforts.
 This is a guaranteed way to waste time and resources and limit your chances of securing grant funding.

 IDENTIFY CONTRIBUTING FACTORS

-Once you’ve confirmed the need, you’ll want to explore the main contributing factors to this issue in your community.
+Once you’ve confirmed the need, explore the main contributing factors to this issue in your community.
 This will help you narrow the focus of your program to only address the relevant contributing factors.

 The quickest way to do this is to identify all known contributing factors and then determine how prevalent these factors are in your community.
 Here’s an example: